 Space, time and focus are the essentials.
-You need to take your exercises seriously - contrary to common belief, they are not something that you can do effectively while you are waiting in the supermarket queue.
+You need to take your pelvic floor exercises seriously - contrary to common belief, they are not something that you can do effectively while you are waiting in the supermarket queue.

 When you've found some time and space, you are ready to get started.

 The next time you go to the loo to do a wee, try to stop your flow.
 Concentrate on which muscles you are using - these are your pelvic floor muscles.
 Make sure you relax completely and finish your wee.

 If you are not sure that you are squeezing the right muscles, there are a couple of things to try.
 You can put a couple of fingers into your vagina - you should feel it gently grip your fingers when you squeeze.
 Or use a mirror to see what's going on - when you squeeze, your vagina and anus should move away from the mirror.